-General Expectations & Guidelines
+General Expectations and Guidelines

-All faculty, students and staff, are expected to fully comply with Colby’s COVID-19 health and safety guidelines.
+All faculty, staff, and students who come to campus are expected to fully comply with Colby’s Covid-19 health and safety guidelines.
 Noncompliance can result in corrective and/or disciplinary action.
-Students are required to understand and abide by the provisions of this policy and ask questions of faculty, staff, student leaders, and other College leaders if clarification is needed.
-Failure to review and lack of awareness of policy provisions are not excuses for a violation.
+Students are required to understand and adhere to the provisions of this policy and ask questions of faculty, staff, student leaders, and other College leaders if clarification is needed.
+Failure to review, or lack of awareness of, policy provisions or failure to stay up to date on changes to the policy or Colby’s health and safety measures are not excuses for a violation.
 Every member of the Colby community holds responsibility for safeguarding the health of ourselves and each other.

 To enjoy the privileges of being at Colby, students must:

-Individual Health and Safety Protocols
+Individual Health and Safety Requirements

-- Consent to the use and release, subject to Colby’s confidentiality and privacy policies, of personal health information gathered through testing, symptom tracking, and daily wellness checks, to assist in the College’s assessment of the campus health environment, as described in Colby’s health information consent forms.
+- Consent to the use and release, subject to Colby’s confidentiality and privacy policies, of personal health information gathered through testing, symptom tracking, and daily wellness checks to assist in the College’s assessment of the campus health environment, as described in Colby’s health information consent forms.